p0lyw0lf/crossposter/README.md

 ## Running

-After configuring the platforms above into the `secrets.toml` file, also put in the Discord bot keys into the file.
+After configuring the platforms above into the `secrets.yaml` file, also put in the Discord bot keys into the file.
 Then, run:

 ```zsh